 # apt-get install dstat

 To monitor program that is using the most CPU and consuming the most amount of memory.

 # dstat -c --top-cpu -dn --top-mem

-In this article, we have explored few CPU performance monitoring tool along with their usages.
-Be sure to read man pages for each of them, as it also documents the usages in details.
+In this tutorial, we have explored few CPU performance monitoring tool along with their usages.
+Be sure to read man pages for each of them, as it also documents the usages in detail.
 Remember that using these tools also takes a CPU slice.
 For example, top takes 3%-4% of CPU while glances take 15% to 20% of CPU.
 So while using any one of these, you need to consider this aspect as well.
-In a nutshell, you will be able to find which process is taking more CPU time, are there enough free memory, whether processes are stalled while waiting for I/O viz. disk or network access to complete read/write and much more by using a combination of few of them.
+In a nutshell, you will be able to find which process is taking more CPU time, is there enough free memory, whether processes are stalled while waiting for I/O viz. disk or network access to complete read/write and much more by using a combination of few of them.